Coccolepididae: History and classification

 The type specimen of Coccolepis bucklandi.

 The type species, Coccolepis bucklandi, was described in Agassiz in 1843 though the original type specimen of the species was lost.
 This genus was important to our understanding of fossil fish at the time due to it being the first non neopterygian actinopterygian from younger than the Triassic.
 The family Coccolepididae was originally proposed by Berg in 1940 though it was originally spelled "Coccolepidae".
 Most coccolepidids were originally described as species of Coccolepis before various redescriptions of material.

 Coccolepidids are traditionally classified as 'palaeoniscoids', a probably paraphyletic grouping of basal ray-finned fish.
 Historically, coccolepidids were considered to be "typical" paleoniscoids.
 Some authors also argued that coccolepidids were direct descendants of the earlier family Palaeoniscidae.
 However, a number of recent authors, beginning with López-Arbarello et al. (2002). have suggested that family has affinities with the Chondrostei (the broader group which includes the living order Acipenseriformes, which contains sturgeon and paddlefish) based on a number of morphological features, though some have retained classifying coccolepidids as paleoniscoids.
+A 2025 cladistic analysis in contrast found Coccolepididae to be a group of basal ray-finned fish outside of the crown group of Actinopterygii, which would make all living ray-finned fish more closely related to each other than to Coccolepididae.
 The exact placement of the group is unknown though members lack certain traits seen in acipenseriforms.
 Unlike acipenseriforms, coccolepids possess maxillary and premaxillary bones.